 Disney Fantasy Adult-Only Restaurants

-This restaurant serves up fine French fare in an atmosphere of elegance and ocean views.
+This restaurant serves fine French fare in an atmosphere of elegance and ocean views.
 With gourmet selections crafted by Chef Scott Hunnel and Chef Arnaud Lallement.
 “Dinner begins with a complimentary “Collette,” a chilled Champagne cocktail prepared at your table.”
 Offering regional, fresh ingredients, langoustine, duck, elk, sablefish and Kobe beef are on the list of options.
-Alternatively, Remy also offers a brunch, dessert, and wine tasting experience.
-Current prices for Remy are as follows: Dinner $125 per person, Wine pairing $230 per person, Champagne brunch $75 per person (add an extra $30 for a Champagne pairing), and the Dessert Experience $60 (add $25 for the wine pairing).
+Alternatively, Remy also offers a brunch, dessert, and wine-tasting experience.
+Current prices for Remy are as follows: Dinner $125 per person, Wine pairing is $230 per person, brunch is $80 per person (add an extra $30 for a Champagne pairing), and the Dessert Experience is $60 (add $25 for the wine pairing).
 Check out the Disney Fantasy Remy Menu.

-This Adult-Only restaurant on the Disney Fantasy features Northern Italian cuisine in a four-course meal.
+Palo is an Adult-Only restaurant on the Disney Fantasy featuring Northern Italian cuisine in a four-course meal.
 Salads, pasta, meats, and seafood are all part of the menu.
 Palo features Italian decor and offers ocean views and live music.
 It is an Adults-Only restaurant (18+) and requires reservations, and costs extra.
 Palo offers a prix fixe dinner at $70 per person with an option for a la carte items.
-Brunch is $45 per person, but no longer includes a brunch buffet option.
+Brunch is $50 per person, and you can technically order as much as you like, but it no longer includes a brunch buffet option.
+We loved getting Brunch at Palo, and highly recommend it for your next cruise.
 Check out the Disney Fantasy Palo Menu.

 The Disney Fantasy Cruise is home to 11 lounges!
 Most of these lounges host daytime activities for families, like games, Bingo, trivia, and more.
 In the evenings, usually after 6 pm some of the lounges transition to adult-only ( 18+).
 Here are all the details for each lounge, and the themes you can find in each.
 We highly recommend exploring these spaces just for fun.
 As they are beautiful and unique.